 Born in Connecticut, horse-crazy child, Esta Bernstein, began her love affair with horses before she could walk.
 Her parents owned a few Thoroughbred racehorses and she remembers fondly visiting them at the track and farms as a small child.

 Though her parents were not affluent, she was blessed to have riding lessons at a day camp during her early elementary school years.
 At the age of 10, she volunteered as a trail guide in Easton, Connecticut, and witnessed some of the inhumane treatment the rental horses were exposed to at the hands of inexperienced people.
-These patient creatures endured beatings with sticks, being kicked and pulled, and non-stop riding in the heat and humidity of the summer months.
-They rarely felt the caress of a brush, and never saw a warm bath or an occasional kind word.

-Many years passed and the call of the horses would wait no more.
 In her early 20's, Esta had an opportunity to move to California, the place she envisioned her dreams to manifest.
 She was offered a position as a groom for Bobby Frankel's racing stable and worked for about a year until a back injury prevented her from returning to that kind of labor-intensive position.
 Knowing that she needed to stay in California to see her dreams through to fruition, she found employment outside of the horse industry and remained in the Los Angeles area.

 The horse she purchased was Caleyndar.
 Under her care and expertise, he became a world famous Arabian that was featured in Robert Vavra's "Horses of the Sun" and National Geographic's documentary "The Nobel Horse".
 He was also featured on many of artist Kim McElroy's portraits, note cards, and other Leanin' Tree publications, as well as Ron Kimball's images used for screensavers and wallpaper.
-In 2004, he won the Arabian Horse Times, Most Classic Contest and his image can currently be seen in ads for Arabian Horse World's web design services.
+In 2004, he won the Arabian Horse Times Most Classic Contest and his image was seen in ads for Arabian Horse World's web design services.
 Though his injury prevented him from ever being shown, he is still one of the world's most recognizable equines in recent history.

 Caleyndar's injury led Esta into the world of equine holistic nutrition and rehabilitation.
 Because of Esta's well known success with healing Caleyndar, and dedicating over 20 years educating herself in these fields, she has become a go to person across the country when other horse owners need information on assisting and rehabilitating injured horses.
 Caleyndar's notoriety has brought many worldwide equestrian contacts to Esta's door.
-These contacts are now proving invaluable in her mission of rescuing and rehabilitating other horses in need.
+These contacts are invaluable to her mission of rescuing and rehabilitating other horses in need.

 Caleyndar passed away on July 12, 2019 at the age of 35 and Esta has two of his beautiful sons who carry on his love and magical presence.